-(25) The gear housing is serviced with the pinion shaft and armature shaft bushings as an assembly.
+NOTE: The gear housing is serviced with the pinion shaft and armature shaft bushings as an assembly.

-CLEANING THE STARTER PARTS
+Cleaning and Inspection

-(1) Do not immerse the parts in cleaning solvent.
+- (1) Do not immerse the parts in cleaning solvent.
 Immersing the field frame and coil assembly and/or armature will damage the insulation.
-Wipe these parts with a clean cloth only.

-(2) Do not immerse the clutch unit in cleaning solvent.
-The clutch is pre-lubricated at the factory and solvent will wash the lubrication from the clutch.

-(3) The starter clutch outer housing and pinion gear may be cleaned with a cloth moistened with cleaning solvent and wiped dry with a clean dry cloth.
+Wipe these parts with a clean cloth only. - (2) Do not immerse the clutch unit in cleaning solvent.
+The clutch is pre-lubricated at the factory and solvent will wash the lubrication from the clutch. - (3) The starter clutch outer housing and pinion gear may be cleaned with a cloth moistened with cleaning solvent and wiped dry with a clean dry cloth. - (4) Unsolder the solenoid lead wires from the solenoid terminal relay stud. - (5) Clean all corrosion from the solenoid assembly (washers, sleeve and retainer and inside of the solenoid housing).
+These metal parts are part of the solenoid hold-in coil ground circuit and must be clean. - (6) Clean the terminal contacts and contractor with crocus cloth. - (7) Thoroughly clean the outside area of the brush plate to remove all oil and dirt.

-REPLACEMENT OF BRUSHES AND SPRINGS
+23. REPLACEMENT OF BRUSHES AND SPRINGS

-(1) Brushes that are worn more than $\frac{1}{2}$ the length of the new brushes, or are oil-soaked, should be replaced.

-(2) When resoldering the shunt field and solenoid lead, make a strong, low resistance connection using a high temperature solder and resin flux.
+- (1) Brushes that are worn more than 1⁄2 the length of the new brushes, or are oil-soaked, should be replaced. - (2) When resoldering the shunt field and solenoid lead, make a strong, low resistance connection using a high temperature solder and resin flux.
 Do not use acid nor acid core solder.
-Do not break the shunt field wire when removing and installing the brushes.

-(3) Measure the brush spring tension with a spring scale hooked under the spring near the end.
+Do not break the shunt field wire when removing and installing the brushes. - (3) Measure the brush spring tension with a spring scale hooked under the spring near the end.
 Pull the scale on a line parallel to the edge of the brush and take a reading just as the spring end leaves the brush.
 The spring tension should be 32 to 48 ounces.
 Replace the springs that do not meet specifications.

-TESTING THE ARMATURE

-a.
-Testing the Armature for Short Circuit

-Place the armature in the growler and hold a thin steel blade parallel to the core and just above it, while slowly rotating the armature in the growler.
+24. TESTING THE ARMATURE Testing the Armature for Short Circuit steel blade parallel to the core and just above it, while slowly rotating the armature in the growler.
 A shorted armature will cause the blade to vibrate and be attracted to the core.
 Replace any armature that is shorted.